Caravan Decking Cost

 Size

-The size of your garden will also have a significant impact on the cost, as the larger your garden, the more materials you will require.
+The size of your caravan will have a significant impact on the cost, especially if you want to create a full side decking rather than a front enclosed deck.
 Larger decking will also take much longer, resulting in higher labour costs, as professional installers typically charge £33 per m².

 Decking Material